Description

 Encounter from then and now!

-After visiting Knossos we go to Heraklion, today's capital of Crete.
-Heraklion was the port of the Minoan palace settlement of Knossos in Minoan times.
-The city nowadays hosts the public services and the most important scientific centers of Crete.
-It is also the commercial center of the island due to its large port and airport.
+After visiting Knossos, we continue to Heraklion, the present-day capital of Crete.
+Heraklion was the port of the palace settlement of Knossos during Minoan times.
+Today, the city houses public institutions and the most important scientific centers of Crete.
+It is also the island's commercial center thanks to its large port and airport.

-In Heraklion you have the opportunity to visit the Archaeological Museum.
-The museum is not only one of the largest and most important museums in Greece, but also one of the most important museums in Europe.
-The Archaeological Museum of Heraklion is rightly recognized worldwide as the museum of Minoan culture par excellence.
+In Heraklion, you have the opportunity to visit the Archaeological Museum.
+The museum is not only one of the largest and most important museums in Greece, but also one of the most important in Europe.
+The Archaeological Museum of Heraklion is rightly called the museum of Minoan culture par excellence and is recognized worldwide.

 Excursion organizer: Destination Tourist Services